Bounding Helly numbers via Betti numbers: Introduction

+These arguments generalize to higher dimension: once we can draw $p_up_v$, $p_vp_w$ and $p_up_w$ inside the intersection of some family of subsets, we can fill the triangle in that intersection if it is $1$-connected (in homotopy).
+More systematically, given a family of subsets of $\R^{2k}$ whose proper intersections are $k$-connected (in homotopy), we can draw $\skelsim{k}{2k+2}$ inside their union and find, via the Van Kampen-Flores theorem, that the complete intersection is non-empty (and similarly in odd dimensions).
+This is, in short, Matou\v{s}ek's theorem~\cite{m-httucs-97}.

+The key idea is, then, to look for sufficiently large sets of vertices where, as in the example above, every triangle has the same $\Z_2$-homology, and to map the \emph{barycentric subdivision} of a triangle to these vertices (as described in Figure~\ref{f:alpha}); the resulting sum of evenly many homologous simplices must be a boundary.
+These large sets of vertices with homologous triangles exist as soon as the Betti number is bounded: indeed, one can simply apply Ramsey's theorem to the $3$-uniform hypergraph on the vertices where every triangle is ``colored'' by its homology class.
+This idea generalizes to arbitrary dimension.

+Because of the switch to homology, we do not build a map of $\skelsim{k}{2k+2}$ into the target space $\R^d$ ($d = 2k$ or $d = 2k-1$) but only a chain map from the simplicial chain complex of $\skelsim{k}{2k+2}$ into the singular chain complex of $\R^d$.
+Hence, we can no longer rely on the classical non-embeddability results and have to develop homological analogs.

-We prove Theorem~\ref{t:main} in three steps.
-We first set up our homological machinery in Section~\ref{sec:homological-ae} (homological almost-embeddings, homological Van Kampen-Flores Theorem, and homological Radon lemma).
-We then present, in Section~\ref{s:history}, variations of the technique that derives Helly-type theorems from non-embeddability.
+We set up our homological machinery in Section~\ref{sec:homological-ae} (homological almost-embeddings, homological Van Kampen-Flores Theorem, and homological Radon lemma).
+We then spell out, in Section~\ref{s:history}, variations of the technique that derives Helly-type theorems from non-embeddability.
 We finally introduce our refinement of this technique and the proof of Theorem~\ref{t:main} in Section~\ref{s:ccm}.